OptimisticTrousers/word-reminder/README.md

 ## Introduction

-Word Reminder is a chrome extension and mobile application that allows users to store words in their dictionary and reminds users of the words that they store to enhance users' reading flow.
+Word Reminder is a browser extension and mobile application that allows users to store words in their dictionary and reminds users of the words that they store to enhance users' reading flow.
 Notifications will be shown to the user automatically based on their preferences.
 The notifications will show a list of words in a word reminder.
 All the user has to do is create an 'Auto Word Reminder' with their preferences and add words to their dictionary.
 Auto Word Reminders exist to create word reminders for you automatically.
 The goal of Word Reminder is to help users improve their vocabulary effortlessly.

 To see Word Reminder's website: https://ww.word-reminder.com